Square Breathing: How To Reduce Stress Through Breathwork

 Where to practice square breathing

-One of the great things about engaging in any breathwork practice is that you can do it anywhere.
+One of the great things about engaging in any breathwork practice is that you can do it anywhere and make it part of your daily routine.

-It doesn’t require a yoga mat, meditation pillow, candle or essential oils!
-You can practice this on the train, at work in a meeting, or during a stressful moment with a partner.
+It doesn’t require a yoga mat, meditation pillow, candles, essential oils or any other special equipment!
+You can practice this on the train, at work in a meeting, or during a tense situation with a partner.

-However, you can also practice square breathing when you are not in a high stress situation.
+However, you can also practice square breathing when you are not in a high-stress situations.
 This gives you extra practice to take this exercise to another level.

 Set up the environment to be meditative by dimming the lights or lighting a candle.
-It can be useful to practice this when you are not stressed, so that it is a familiar resource you can call on during moments of higher stress.
+It can be useful to practice this when you are not stressed, so that it is a familiar resource you can call on during moments of higher stress as a simple relaxation technique.

-Taking just a few moments out of your day to concentrate and breathe deeply will calm your mind and body, giving you an opportunity to hit the reset button and get refreshed!
+Taking just a few moments out of your day during stressful times to concentrate and take deep breaths will calm your mind and body, giving you an opportunity to hit the reset button and get refreshed!